wmbusmeters/wmbusmeters/README.md

 # System configuration

-`make install` installs `/usr/bin/wmbusmeters`, `/usr/sbin/wmbusmetersd`, `wmbusmeters.service`
+`make install` installs the files:

-and `99-wmbus-usb-serial.rules`.
+`/etc/wmbusmeters.conf`
+`/usr/bin/wmbusmeters`
+`/usr/sbin/wmbusmetersd`
+`/etc/systemd/system/wmbusmeters.service`
+`/etc/udev/rules.d/99-wmbus-usb-serial.rules`
+`/etc/logrotate.d/wmbusmeters`

+creates these directories:
+`/etc/wmbusmeters.d`
+`/var/log/wmbusmeters/meter_readings`

+and adds the user `wmbusmeters` with no login account.

 This means that when a im871a/amb8465 dongle is inserted, then the appropriate /dev/im871a or /dev/amb8465 link is created.
 Also the wmbusmeters daemon will be automatically started/stopped whenever the im871a/amb8465 dongle is inserted/removed, and the daemon starts when the computer boots, if the dongle is already inserted.

 If you do not want the daemon to start automatically, simply edit /dev/udev/rules.d/99-wmbus-usb-serial.rules and remove `,TAG+="systemd",ENV{SYSTEMD_WANTS}="wmbusmeters.service"` from each line.

 You can also start/stop the daemon with `sudo systemctl start wmbusmeters`